TheLakeMan/Hyperion/examples/document_processor/README.md

 3. Adjusting the input and output token lengths
 4. Using different prompts for information extraction

-See the TinyAI documentation for more information on training and customizing models.
+See the Hyperion documentation for more information on training and customizing models.